-We all meet at Rome airport in the afternoon from where we depart in our comfortable private bus and set the compass to South!
+We will meet at Rome airport in the afternoon, set our compass south and depart in our comfortable private bus!
 Destination: Campania.
-We arrive on the Amalfi coast after approximately 3 hour drive.
-Welcome dinner.
+We arrive on the Amalfi Coast after an approximate 3-hour drive and enjoy a welcome dinner.

-After breakfast at the hotel we depart for a short drive to visit one of the best wineries of the Irpinia DOC appellation near the town of Avellino and sample a variety of wines.
-Fiano, a white variety, Falanghina, an ancient white packed with citrus blossom aromas, Greco white, with peach and fresh green foliage notes.
-Aglianico is the red of the area, a very unique grape variety that is quite difficult to find elsewhere.
-Afternoon: Anchovies are absolutely essential to the Southern diet; they are rich, fatty, buttery fish packed with flavour.
-We visit an anchovy processing plant in the town of Cetara to taste the freshly caught as well as the packaged product.
-Some people think they don’t enjoy the briny, robust flavour of the anchovy, but something tells us they’ve never tasted freshly caught and packed anchovies.
+In the afternoon, anchovies.
+Anchovies are absolutely essential to the Southern diet.
+They are rich, fatty, buttery fish packed with flavour.
+We visit an anchovy processing plant in the town of Cetara to taste both the freshly caught and packaged product.
+Some people think they don’t enjoy the briny and robust flavour of the anchovy, but something tells us this is because they have never tasted freshly caught and packed anchovies.
 Let us know how you feel after you taste the real thing.

 Day 3 – Amalfi, Lemons and Pompei

 You haven’t really tasted Mozzarella di Bufala until you’ve had it in Campania.
-A traditional product of the region, it is creamy, pure white, hand cut and delicate.
-We visit a Bufala farm and Mozzarella producer in the town of Capaccio on our way to the region of Basilicata.
-Today the star of our lunch meal is ... mozzarella of course.
-After lunch we stop in Paestum for a guided tour and then depart to go to the region of Basilicata where we check in at our hotel at the foot of the majestic volcano Vulture.
+A traditional product of the region, it is creamy, pure white, hand-cut and delicate.
+We will visit a Bufala farm and Mozzarella producer in the town of Capaccio on our way to the region of Basilicata.
+Today, the star of our lunch meal is mozzarella, of course.
+After lunch, we will stop in Paestum for a guided tour and then depart for the region of Basilicata where we check in at our hotel at the foot of the majestic Vulture volcano.

 Day 5 – Basilicata and its Aglianico: Ancient Volcanic Wines